gregmuellegger/gsoc2011-stuff/rfc_syntax.rst

 style of the "modifier_tags" syntax.

 I tried here to summerize a bit how the new tags will look like.
-I call now comments and will really appreciate any feedback on them.
+I call now for comments and will really appreciate any feedback on them.
 Beeing it about their naming or if you have ideas for other tags.
 Be picky, this is something lots of people will use -- and though we want it to be as easy as possible to get started with.